JonMLangel/busyapi/README.md

     Mean latency:        0.4 ms

 - Performance went down?
-    - Set the number of concurrent requests to 300 and received the following results:
+    - Set the number of concurrent requests to 300 in the loadtest executable and received the following results:

         0s  mark: Requests: 0, requests per second: 0, mean latency: 0 ms